FaisalTamanoJr/SIR-simulation/README.md

 ## Installation
 To install the program:
 1. Go to the ![releases](https://github.com/FaisalTamanoJr/SIR-simulation/releases) page.
-2. Download the latest SIR-simulation.exe file posted
+2. Download the latest SIR-simulation.exe file posted.

 ## How to Use the Program
 To run the program: